 Homeowners can elect to sell their property to the government (Option 1) or permit the Government to demolish the affected premises in exchange for payment and retain their land (Option 2).
 Under Option 1, homeowners will sign a Contract for Sale of Land, and under Option 2, homeowners will sign a Licence Agreement.

 Homeowners and tenants of affected properties can apply for financial assistance up to 12 months from the date of the Contract of Sale of Land or Licence Agreement.

 To apply for financial assistance, fill out the relevant form(s) and post to:

 Or scan and send the form to: AsbestosTaskforce@finance.nsw.gov.au

 You can access the following financial assistance application forms from the Fair Trading website:

-We will assess your application in accordance with the requirements set out above.
+Applications are assessed on the requirements set out above.
 We may contact you to request further information or documentation to support your application.